RuslanIbIsh/bluefieldTask1withoutMavenJUnit/README.md

-After starting, CLI enter the multiplicand * multiplier.
+After starting, in CLI enter the multiplicand * multiplier.